Welcome to Maryville Junior High School!

 Building Opens – The building opens at 7:30 a.m.
 A bell will ring at 8:10 to dismiss students to 1st period.

 Tardy Bell – At 8:20, a tardy bell rings.
-If a student is tardy, he/she must report to the attendance office for an admit slip.
+If a student is tardy, they must report to the front office for an admit slip.

 In addition, up to ten days per year a student may be excused with a parental note.
 All other absences for which proper documentation (excuse note) is not provided within three school days, are considered unexcused.